adorsys/open-banking-gateway/docs/architecture/5-redirectPsuToConsentAPI.md

 The consentCookieString is httpOnly

 #### 2.9 ConsentAuthSessionCookie
-The cookie to maintain session between ConsentAuthorisationUI and ConsentAuthorisationApi is called ConsentAuthSessionCookie.
+The [ConsentAuthSessionCookie](dictionary.md#ConsentAuthSessionCookie) is used to maintain session between ConsentAuthorisationUI and ConsentAuthorisationApi.
 It will generated and set as a __httpOnly, Secure__

 ### 3. Displaying Consent Authorize UI